serdardalgic/dotfiles/README.md

     cd dotfiles
     make clean

-### Warning for Ubuntu 12.04 users:

-There is no solarized theme in ubuntu 12.04, thus when you first open vim, it will give errors.
-Just comment out the "colorscheme solarized" lines.

 In case your submodules are not loaded, go to the root directory of this repo and run this command: